Research Affiliates und Associated Consultants

 Professor Dr. Christoph Trebesch

-Professor Dr. Christoph Trebesch is an Assistant Professor of Economics at the University of Munich (LMU) and a CESIfo Research Affiliate.
+Professor Dr. Christoph Trebesch is a Professor of Economics at the Institute for the World Economy (IfW) in Kiel and a CESIfo Research Affiliate.

 He received his Ph.D. in Economics from Free University of Berlin in early 2011 and previously studied in Berlin, Kiel and Madrid.
 During his doctoral studies he spent a year at Yale University as a Fox International Fellow and gained work experience at the International Monetary Fund, the World Bank and the Hertie School of Governance.
 His areas of expertise include financial markets, financial crises, the economics of international migration and applied econometrics.